Key Takeaways on Nonprofit CEO Succession Planning and Executive Transition

 The panel addressed a range of questions which commonly arise surrounding executive succession planning, including:

-- Start now – succession planning is a risk mitigation priority and should feature on your organisation’s risk register.
+Start now – succession planning is a risk mitigation priority and should feature on your organisation’s risk register.
+Prepare two plans: Emergency and Strategic.

-b) Strategic or Planned: When a CEO signals their intention to move on, allowing time to align future leadership needs with the organisation’s strategic direction
+• Strategic or Planned: When a CEO signals their intention to move on, allowing time to align future leadership needs with the organisation’s strategic direction.

 What if our CEO is Resistant to Succession Planning?

-- CEOs can help draft the initial job description to ensure accuracy.
+CEOs live the day-to-day of the role and can help draft the initial job description to ensure accuracy.
 The board should then refine it to align with future strategy.

 If there’s an internal successor, do we need a full process?